Effective: December 23rd, 2019

 - • Social Media Platforms: Where you choose to interact with us through social media, your interaction with these programs typically allows the social media company to collect some information about you.
 Please visit the social media companies’ respective privacy policies to better understand their data collection practices and controls they make available to you.

-- • Advertising, Marketing, and Analytics Partners: We partner with companies that assist us with marketing our Sites, including by “remarketing” to you on other websites, apps, or social media platforms.
+- • Advertising, Marketing, and Analytics Partners: We partner with companies that assist us with marketing our Sites and our clients’ products and services, including by “remarketing” to you on other websites, apps, or social media platforms.
 These companies may collect information from you automatically via cookies or other tracking technologies when you use our Sites.

 In this Policy, “personal information” means information that identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular individual.